Course Title: Japanese 1

 You will explore the links between language and culture and familiarise yourself with the pronunciation system of Japanese and the formation of the 3 Japanese scripts.
 You will explore the norms and values of Japanese society and behaviour as expressed in and reflected by the language.
 The course will equip you with some basic knowledge of cross-cultural communication issues and lays the foundation for further Japanese study.

 Objectives/Learning Outcomes/Capability Development

-- Reflect on the role of culture in communication, and apply this knowledge in a range of cross-cultural interactions.
+- Critically reflect on the role of culture in communication and society and apply this knowledge in a range of cross-cultural interactions locally and globally.

 Upon successful completion of this course, you will be able to: